 Feedback on Formative Work

 All students will receive written feedback on their formative work within twenty working days.
-In addition, all students will be given the opportunity to attend a one-to-one tutorial to support the written feedback if they wish.
+In addition, all students will be given appointments to attend a 15 minute one-to-one tutorial to support the written feedback.
 This system is designed to help students understand how to improve their written work.
-Feedback will be released by year of study after all the examination boards have taken place.

 Dr Sarah Richardson devised 10 points to help students get more from their written and oral feedback.
 They have now been adopted by the Students Union: